What Are Customer Verification Services?

 Using Customer Verification Services for Market Segmentation

-The main value of verification services is that they allow businesses to create gated offer programs that provide exclusive discounts or offers to specific, high-value groups with great purchasing power, such as:
+The main value of customer verification services is that they allow businesses to create gated offer programs that provide exclusive discounts or offers to specific, high-value groups with great purchasing power, such as:

 - Military: There are 1.5 million military actively serving in the US, and when you include veterans, retirees, and family members, the group eligible for gated offers swells to 37 million with $1 trillion in spending power.

 - Students: College students have a spending power of $560 billion in the US alone.
 Internationally, there are over a hundred million undergraduate and graduate college students.

 - Teachers and Faculty: 6 million US educators spend $1.5 billion annually on their classrooms, and 88% of teachers actively seek out brands that value education and offer special perks to educators.

 - Senior Citizens: Fifty-five percent of all depositors in financial institutions are seniors, and 77% of all assets in the United States are owned by individuals over 55, a group that totals more than 109 million.
 Seniors average five times the net worth of the average American.

 - Employees: Employees are often eligible for exclusive promotions through corporate partnerships, employee purchase programs, freelance worker promotions, and special programs for government employees, but the offers are difficult to access.